Harukine/Software-Architecture-CSharp10-Dotnet6/ch06/README.md

 2. Storing secrets securely: Covers the concept of Kubernetes secrets and how to store sensitive information like passwords and certificates.
 3. Container health monitoring: Describes how containers can communicate their health state to Kubernetes using probes, enabling Kubernetes to manage containers based on their health.
 4. Managing complex applications with Helm: Introduces Helm, a Kubernetes package manager that simplifies the deployment and management of intricate applications.

+### Requiring permanent storage
+- When it comes to providing permanent storage for pods in Kubernetes, there are two options: using external databases or utilizing cloud storage.
+This section focuses on cloud storage as a more flexible and scalable solution.
+- Kubernetes introduces PersistentVolumeClaim (PVC), an abstraction of storage that allows pods to request and utilize persistent storage resources.
+In cloud-based Kubernetes clusters, dynamic allocation is typically used through the cloud provider's dynamic storage provisioner.
+- Cloud providers, like Azure, offer different storage classes with varying performance and costs.
+PVCs can specify the access mode as ReadWriteOnce, ReadOnlyMany, or ReadWriteMany, defining the allowed access to the volume by pods.
+- To incorporate permanent storage into StatefulSets, volumeClaimTemplates are added to the StatefulSet's specification, specifying the desired storage requirements and access mode.
+Each container within the StatefulSet must also specify the volume mount path to attach the permanent storage.
+- By leveraging cloud storage and PVCs, Kubernetes allows pods to have reliable and persistent storage, ensuring data availability and scalability.